 Country Flanders - Belgium

 Funding organisation Agency for Innovation and Entrepreneurship (VLAIO)

 National contact Marianne Claessens

 person

-Overall Funding 1,000,000 (can be increased if necess ary)
+Overall Funding 1,000,000 (can be increased if necessa ary)

 commitment [€]

 Funding Distribution Topic 1: Topic 2:

 per Topic, if No distribution No distribution

 applicable [€]

 Maximum funding < 500,000

 per grant awarded to

 a project [€]

 Eligibility of partners Evaluated during extended eligibility period.
 Valorization in Flanders in

-terms of FTE and investment is required.
+terms of FTE and investment is required. ed.

 Eligibility of costs, idem

-types and their caps
+types and their caps Was distance to ded altabeth the control of

 Submission of the Yes, during extended eligibility period

 proposal at national

 level before the submission deadline

-Submission deadline Submission of other Voc. additional tampletes to be completed
+Submission of other Vos. additional tamplatos to be completed

 information at Yes, additional templates to be completed

 national level before

 the submission

 deadline

 Further guidance We do not fund projects that are related to war and arms.